Missouri License Requirements

 What are the Missouri CE requirements?

-Missouri requires licensed insurance agents to complete 24 hours of continuing education every 2 years, including 3 hours of ethics training.
-Your renewal deadline is Missouri licenses expire on the last day of your birth month every 2 years.
+Missouri requires licensed insurance agents to complete 16 hours of continuing education every 2 years, including 3 hours of ethics training.
+Renewal deadline: Last day of birth month (every 2 years).
 JustInsurance offers state-approved CE packages starting at $39.

 Does Missouri require fingerprinting for an insurance license?